datadryad/dryad-app/app/views/stash_engine/pages/_process.html.md

 Once your submission has been reviewed and approved by our team of curators, you will receive a notification of publication via email and your dataset will be made publicly available.

-If the data publication charge is not covered by a journal or your institution, or if you are not eligible for a fee waiver, an invoice will be generated and sent upon publication.
+If the data publication charge is not covered by a journal or your institution, if you have not already paid for your submission, or if you are not eligible for a fee waiver, an invoice will be generated and sent upon publication.
 If you require assistance with paying the invoice or readdressing an invoice, please respond directly to the invoice email.

 ### Software publication with Zenodo